mrakgr/The-Spiral-Language/readme.md

 let (var_1: int64) = method_0((var_0: int64))
 Tuple0(10L, var_1)
 ```
 The `lit_is` just like other structure testing functions always resolves at compile time to either `true` or `false`.
 In combination with `forall` that allows for testing of whether all the arguments of `l` are known at compile time.
-Then using a static if, the two braches amount to either summing them all at compile time, or term casting them and pushing the work to runtime.
+Then using a static if, the two branches amount to either summing them all at compile time, or term casting them and pushing the work to runtime.

 This ensures that the sum function does not get specialized to every arbitrary literal passed into it.
 ```